Hotel, Resort and Restaurant Management

 |HOTL-754||Hotel, Resort and Restaurant Field Placement||Progress Campus|

-- This Hotel, Resort and Restaurant Management program is so hands-on that it features a range of exclusive experiential learning opportunities.
+- This Hotel, Resort and Restaurant Management program is hands-on, with a range of exclusive experiential learning opportunities.

 - The offering's practical learning experiences ensure that you are ready for the field upon graduation.